 Name Description Default

 microej.testsuite.cc.exclu deatlessef classes excluded from the code coverage anal- Not set

 ysis.

 microej.testsuite.timeout The time in seconds before a test is considered as failed.
 60

 Set it to 0 to disable the timeout.
 60

-microej.testsuite.properties Maccatactivated rty is set to true, the code coverage anal-
+microej.testsuite.propertie McGeccthictive perty is set to true, the code coverage anal- 4

 ysis is enabled. true

 cc.src.folders Path to the folders containing the Java sources used for Java source folder (

 code coverage analysis. src/main/java) and

 Add-On Processor gen-

 erated source folders (

-src-adpgenerated/) 2
+src-adpgenerated/) 3

 microej.testsuite.verbose false

 is enabled.

 test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
 Empty string (no test)

-test.run.failonerror When this property is set to true, the build fails if an error 4
+test.run.failonerror When this property is set to true, the build fails if an error t and

 is raised. true

-test.run.includes.pattern Pattern of classes included in the test suite execution.
+test.run.includes.pattern Pattern of classes included in the test suite execution. (-11 + + -)

-/ (all tests)
+TANK THE TAN / (all tests)

 skip.test When this property is set (any value), the tests are not ex- Not set

 ecuted.